 Learn about the digital transformation at Home Credit Vietnam that was led by a group of managers from Central Europe and how they overcame technological and cultural barriers.

-Implementing radical changes in a culturally diverse corporation is really challenging on many different levels.
-Our team experienced it first hand during Google Workspace (formerly G Suite) adoption project at Home Credit Vietnam.
+Implementing radical changes in a culturally diverse corporation is challenging on many levels.
+Our team experienced this firsthand during the Google Workspace (formerly G Suite) adoption project at Home Credit Vietnam.

 “The biggest challenge of this project for me personally was overcoming a lot of communication barriers.
 I quickly learned that the Vietnamese and European mindset and culture differ quite a lot.
 After a few initial bumps on the road however, we managed to develop a great relationship with the Home Credit project team.”